 Hillrose is a tiny town located in the state of Colorado.
 With a population of 309 people and just one neighborhood, Hillrose is the 223rd largest community in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hillrose is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hillrose isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hillrose are a mix of both white- and blue-collar jobs.
 Overall, Hillrose is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Hillrose who work in management occupations (18.27%), food service (13.46%), and healthcare suport services (12.50%).

 Also of interest is that Hillrose has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hillrose telecommute to their jobs.
+Overall, about 8.08% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Hillrose in 2022 was $32,589, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $130,356 for a family of four.
 However, Hillrose contains both very wealthy and poor people as well.